 any adverse impacts inflicted on the environment, the company has an environmental Management System in place which assesses these risks and sets out documented processes to ensure they are efficiently and effectively

 The company recognises that although wood and wood-related products are a renewable material, unsustainable and irresponsible harvesting of forests can have severe adverse effects on the environment, local communities, indigenous forest people and the global economy.
 Since before the adoption of the European Union Timber Regulation (EUTR) ((EU) No 955/2010), Hanson Plywood have adhered to the Timber Trade Federation’s Responsible Purchasing Policy© (RPP).
-The policy operates in compliance with the EUTR to ensure that a robust Due Diligence System is implemented, assuring that all imported timber and timber-related products are harvested in line with the applicable legislation of the country of origin.
+Following the UK’s departure from the European Union, the RPP has been adapted to account for the introduction of the UK Timber Regulation.
+This regulation changes the scope of our obligations to ensure that companies assess the risk imposed by sourcing timber from non-UK countries.
+The policy operates in compliance with the UKTR to ensure that a robust Due Diligence System is implemented, assuring that all imported timber and timber-related products are harvested in line with the applicable legislation of the country of origin.

 The company is also a signatory to both FSC® and PEFC™ Chain of Custody Schemes and has respective management systems in place with the aim to monitor compliance with these schemes.
 As an FSC® Chain of Custody certificate holder, we are committed to their values and ensure that we are not directly or indirectly involved in the following activities: